firelzrd/le9uo/README.md

 Working set protection that is compatible with both the traditional LRU and the Multi-Gen LRU (a.k.a. lru_gen)

+# It is suspected that the large-scale modification of the VMM in Linux 6.11 has caused issues with the memory reclamation mechanism.
+Since le9uo is also affected, the release of patches for version 6.11 has been canceled.

 ## How it works

 ![alt Without le9uo](https://raw.githubusercontent.com/firelzrd/le9uo/main/without-le9uo.png)